Towards Sub-millisecond Latency Real-Time Speech Enhancement Models on Hearables

 \section{Background}

-Speech enhancement is the separation of speech from other sounds.
+The goal of the speech enhancement task is to improve the degraded quality of speech.
+Mainly it is done by separation of speech from other sounds such as noise and music.
 Recently, speech enhancement has been improved with machine learning approaches.
 A common approach is predicting a spectral mask in the short-time Fourier transform (STFT) domain and synthesizing using overlap-add of usually 50\% overlap, such as in~\cite{wilson2018exploring}.
 However, most of those approaches do not have low latency and do not meet the computing and memory requirements of small devices such as hearing aids.
 An unmodified STFT approach will require algorithmic latency of 16 to 32 ms, a common duration of analysis and synthesis windows.
 For example, TinyLSTMs~\cite{Fedorov_2020} explored how speech enhancement models can be adapted to hearing aids.
 However, algorithmic latency is high, as 32 ms synthesis window and 16 ms hop are used.
 The main limitation is that the analysis and synthesis window are the same size.
 A technique of using an extended analysis window and short synthesis window~\cite{mauler2007low} (referred to as LSTW) can reduce latency, as the length of the synthesis window determines the algorithmic latency.
 LSTW has been successfully used with a deep neural network mask estimator~\cite{wang2021deep_lstw} to achieve 8 ms latency.
 Another approach is to predict 1 to 2 spectral masks in the future to have zero or negative latency~\cite{wang2022stft, wilson2018exploring}.
 Predicting the masks with LSTMs or convolutional networks reduces generalization and denoising ability.
 Similarly to this work, another approach is time domain filtering.
 This approach has been mainly employed with low-latency traditional filter estimation~\cite{lollmann2007uniform}.
 Using convolutional neural network estimation of FIR-like filter has shown algorithmic latency of 8 ms~\cite{schroter2022low} or estimating an infinite impulse response (IIR) filterbank ~\cite{zheng2022low} with 4 ms latency.
-Currently, some of the lowest algorithmic latency of 1 ms has been shown by an RNN model with convolutional front-end and direct output prediction~\cite{pandey2023simple} on multi-microphone audio.
+Currently, some of the lowest algorithmic latency of 1 ms has been shown by recurrent neural network (RNN) with convolutional front-end and direct output prediction~\cite{pandey2023simple} on multi-microphone audio.
 Previous works have not explored the causal sub-1 ms latency space and their deployment on low-power systems under 1 MB memory constraints.
 Also, only non-causal sample-by-sample denoising has been demonstrated~\cite{luo2020dual}.